 You’ll need to find a policy that covers any pre-existing medical conditions you have.

 If you don’t tell an insurer about a pre-existing medical condition, it could invalidate your insurance meaning you’ll have to pay for your medical expenses and travel costs to get home yourself.

 Insurers don't expect you to abstain while you're away.
 But, any accidents you have won’t be covered by your insurance if your judgement was impaired due to drinking too much alcohol or taking drugs.

 Most standard insurance policies will only insure residents of the UK, so if you’re a British citizen living abroad, and want to come back to the UK if you get ill, or have your remains returned should you pass away, you’ll need to get international healthcare insurance.

 Your case will be assessed by specialists to decide if and when you should be repatriated.

 Whether you are or not depends on things including the medical resources of the country you’re in and how serious your condition is.

 For example, if a country’s facilities are poor you could be repatriated.
 On the other hand, if you’re too unwell to travel, repatriation might not be possible.

 If you’re planning on getting your skis on, rock climbing, or riding a jet ski then you’ll need to search for a policy that covers these kinds of activities.

-As there’s more chance of you getting hurt on an adventure holiday or doing winter sports, it’s important that you have adequate repatriation cover.
+As there’s more chance of you getting hurt on an adventure holiday or going skiing, it’s important that you have adequate repatriation cover.